Past Events

 We are seeking 15 guys and 15 girls who are attracted to the opposite gender and single to come and participate in our speed dating game.
 So if you are open-minded, up for a laugh, looking for someone special and curious to learn about the science behind the dating game then this is the night for you!

-| Introduction When you arrive you’ll be greeted by one of the cheerful Science London crew, they’ll hand you a drink to help calm any nerves (we’re so good to you).
+When you arrive you’ll be greeted by one of the cheerful Science London crew, they’ll hand you a drink to help calm any nerves (we’re so good to you).
 Then once everyone has arrived we’ll be breaking the ice with our resident funny man Dr Steve Cross (co-creator of Science Showoff and Bright Club).
 He’ll paint a smile on your mouth and shoot an arrow through your heart.
-We thought we’d shake things up a bit and let you grill the expert before you attempt to woo one another.
-This time we have Dr. Nathan Oesch who will be telling us about the nature of human courtship and how the dating mind works.
-Don’t be afraid to ask him your questions, after all it could be the difference between having a quick fumble or finding a meaningful connection with someone… guess it depends on your aim for the night.
-Method |

 From Beer to Biscuits, the maths of food